Uberi/ProjectExo/README.md

 Project Exo
 ===========
-Design, schematics, and building instructions for Project Exo.
+Design, schematics, and building instructions for a powered full-body exoskeleton.

 Requires a basic understanding of math, usage of common power tools, and a fair bit of free time to build.

-Total parts cost: \$790.50 CAD. ;wip: update this
+Total parts cost: \$810.48 CAD. ;wip: update this

 Current Status
 --------------